JM89/crash-courses/CrashCourse-API/Lesson4/README.md

 ## C. Using an external logger

-The default logger will log on the Console.
+The default logger will log to the Console.
 If you wish to send your logs into a log server, you will need some extra configuration.

-[Serilog](https://github.com/serilog/serilog) is a logging library which supports a large number of logging systems: local text files, SEQ, ES, DataDog, Loggly & more.
+[Serilog](https://github.com/serilog/serilog) is a logging library that supports a large number of logging systems: local text files, SEQ, ES, DataDog, Loggly & more.

 We will configure our applications to send logs to local `seq` (started on the docker-compose).